iso-sejun/green-food/README.md

 - Edamam does not provide a native 1-to-5 user rating in the recipe search flow we used.
 - Google Maps does not expose store inventory, so the app recommends nearby grocery-oriented places rather than exact stock.
+- Edamam's recipe carbon class is a built-in per-serving rating, but Edamam does not publicly document the full internal methodology behind the grade cutoffs.
-- The impact score is intentionally a hybrid estimate, not a claim of exact total environmental truth.
+- The Green Table overall impact score is an app-level blend of Edamam's recipe carbon class and Climatiq's trip estimate, not a claim of exact total environmental truth.
-- Nearby store quality was improved using stricter place-type filtering, tiered fallback, and backend scoring.
+- Nearby store quality was improved using stricter place-type filtering, tiered fallback, backend scoring, chain-priority boosts, and app-side exclusions for weak matches like convenience/vape/boba-style results.

 ## AI Usage